GabrielDiazdeleon/Berkeley_Capstone_Analysis-of-Factors-for-Predicting-Diabetes-in-Adult-Populations/README.md

 Preliminary Results:
 •   Data cleaning:
         - The first education class is eliminated due to an extremely small amount of samples
         - The 3-target dataset has an absurdly small amount of samples for the pre-diabetic class, which also decreases the samples for the diabetic class.
 As a result, we will focus on the 2-target dataset
 •   Evaluation
         - F1 score is the primary evalutation metric due to the imbalanced target classes
         - Accuracy is used as the algorithmic evaluation function for avoiding conclusion redundancies and overfitting
         - 3 baseline models are used for comparison purposes: dummy model, health model, and body model
         - The separate baseline models allow us to get an initial idea of the influence that certain factors have on the efficacy of the classification models

 Final Results:
 •   Evaluation
-        - All 3 baseline models are incapable of effectively classifying the dataset
+        - All 3 baseline models are incapable of effectively classifying the dataset.
         - While the performance of individual classification models have varying strengths and weaknesses, the logistic regression classifier performs best in terms of success rate and consistency.
-        - Boosting ensemble models performed well, although the stacking classifier was the optimum performing ensemble technique
+        - Boosting ensemble models performed well, although the stacking classifier was the optimum performing ensemble technique.
-        - Of all combinations tested, the stacking classifier performed best when limited to the feature pruning defined by the individual classification models
+        - Of all combinations tested, the stacking classifier performed best when limited to the feature pruning defined by the individual classification models.
-        - Further feature pruning exacerbates inconsistencies between performance for training and testing sets for ensemble techniques
+        - Further feature pruning exacerbates inconsistencies between performance for training and testing sets for ensemble techniques.
 •   Conclusions
-        - Individual health factors can inform a diabetes diagnosis in different ways
+        - Individual health factors can inform a diabetes diagnosis in different ways.
-        - While no individual factor can be definitely taken out of consideration, certain base factors were identified
+        - While no individual factor can be definitely taken out of consideration, certain base factors were identified.
         - A patient's BMI, Age, general health report and whether they reported having high blood pressure or high cholesterol were the most influential factors regardless of model or technique.
-        - If patients are experiencing negative symptoms, especially those who have greater BMIs and are older, they should check with their doctor about whether diabetes is playing a role in their daily lives
+        - If patients are experiencing negative symptoms, especially those who have greater BMIs and are older, they should check with their doctor about whether diabetes is playing a role in their daily lives.

 #### Next steps
 - Individuals with blood pressure and cholesterol issues should seek medical attention regarding diabetes on regular intervals
 - Since increased age and a BMI farther outside of the healthy range are significant indicators of potential diagnoses, these populations should also be mindful of their elevated risk
 - In future studies, the information included in self-report health metrics should be expanded to further understand how other patients can better monitor themselves

 #### Outline of project